Share this Post

 Welding is a process of joining two or more similar or dissimilar metals with or without the application of heat, with or without the application of pressure, with or without the application of filler material.

-Therefore, In this article, I will be explaining all types of Welding Process in detail with the help of a tree diagram.
+Therefore, In this article, I will be explaining all the Classifications of Welding Process in detail with the help of a tree diagram.

 - Fusion Welding